-7. Exploration History The discovery of potash in Manitoba was in an oil well drilled in 1951 at 15-18-10-27W1.
+7. Exploration History

+The discovery of potash in Manitoba was in an oil well drilled in 1951 at 15-18-10-27W1.
 This discovery led to exploration programs by several companies.
 Table 2 has a detailed chronology of potash exploration in Manitoba.

-In 2013, the crown potash area was amalgamated and is currently held by Manitoba Potash Corporation (MPC) (Figure 11).
-The MPC property has a combined exploration database for 40 holes that penetrate the Prairie Evaporite Formation, with additional data available for a number of other holes, both within and outside the property.
+In 2013, the crown potash area was amalgamated and is currently held by Manitoba Potash Corporation (MPC), and consists of both the Russell and St. Lazare deposits (Figure 11).
+The MPC property area has a combined exploration database for 40 holes that penetrate the Prairie Evaporite Formation, with additional data available for a number of other holes, both within and outside the property (Figure 10).
 There is also 2-D and 3-D seismic data available for certain areas in and around the Property.
-In January 2015, MPC, assisted and advised by Micon International Limited and Manitoba Mineral Resources, initiated the divestiture process to sell MPC and its assets in the Russell-McAuley area.
-The phased divestiture process for MPC is ongoing.